eginez/blog-eginez/content/posts/go_generics_use.md

 }
 ```

-Give the above, and as explained in Rob's post, you could write a function to use the above solution, rougly looking like so:
+Give the above, and as explained in Rob's post, you could write a function to use the above solution, roughly looking like so:

 ```go
 ...